dustinpfister/hexo-sitesource-workshops/source/_posts/lodash-find.md

 ## conclusion

-Short post for now, maybe I will expand on it some day, but don't hold your breath.
+This post needed a major update, as it was pretty thin before hand.
+I am still pretty sure I have not covered all bases with the lodash find method, so I will likely update this post again in the future at some point.
 If you are in the mood check out [my other posts on lodash](/categories/lodash/).